First Kentucky coronavirus case confirmed

 Saturday, 7 March 2020 () The COVID-19 coronavirus has reached Kentucky.
 A Lexington resident recently tested positive for the illness, which started in China and has spread over parts of the globe, news partner WLKY-TV reported Friday.
 The coronavirus has been positively confirmed in 20 U.S. states.
 Indiana and Tennessee reported positive cases Thursday.
 Ohio has not reported a confirmed case yet.
 Gov. Andy Beshear told WLKY the overall threat to Kentuckians is low, but he has declared a state of emergency following the…

 This story excerpt is courtesy of our partners at KHOU 11.
 Click here for KHOU's full story and related video.
-FORT BEND COUNTY — The Fort Bend County health... bizjournals Also reported by •Reuters •Seattle Times
+FORT BEND COUNTY — The Fort Bend County health... bizjournals Also reported by •Seattle Times